 One of the top frugal living ideas is to monitor your bills and look for savings regularly.
 You may be eligible to get your monthly bills reduced.

-If you don’t like to negotiate, try a service like Trim to do the work for you.
+If you don’t like to negotiate, try a service like Experian BillFixers to do the work for you.
 The service analyzes all of your bills and negotiates with providers for you.

-It’s free of charge to use, and if the app can secure discounts, it keeps 33 percent of your savings.
+There are no upfront costs and no hidden fees.
+If the app can secure discounts, it keeps half of your savings.

 4. Consolidate Debt